Heart Failure Treatments

 • Often related to conditions such as coronary artery disease or hypertension

-Proper treatment can reduce symptoms and help maintain heart health.
+Proper heart failure treatments can reduce symptoms and help maintain heart health.

 Key Symptoms of Heart Failure